pixelite1201/agora_evaluation/README.md

 # Acknowledgement
-Special thanks to [Vassilis Choutas](https://ps.is.tuebingen.mpg.de/person/vchoutas) for sharing the pytorch code used in fitting the SMPL-X to scans.
+Special thanks to [Vassilis Choutas](https://ps.is.tuebingen.mpg.de/person/vchoutas) for sharing the pytorch code used in fitting the SMPL-X model to the scans.

 # Contact
 For questions, please contact agora@tue.mpg.de.